Observing Double White Dwarfs with the Lunar GW Antenna: Generation of the synthetic population

 The produced population can suffer from some errors: the most important will now be listed, with a correspondent estimation of the relative error induced on the synthetic population. \begin{itemize} \item Statistical sampling: given the high number of sampled parameters and the relatively small number of systems in the overall population, the population is subject to considerable fluctuations if the sampling is repeated.
-This behavior can be modeled with a Poisson statistic. \item Incompleteness of the HyperLeda catalog: as shown in fig.~\ref{fig:extragalactic_map}, it is not possible to identify the galaxies that are behind the galactic plane; this will cause a systematic underestimation of the sources that will be visible to LGWA even if obscured by the MW disk for electromagnetic observations.
-This systematic error does not exceed the $25\%$ of the total population, correspondent to the Zone of Avoidance caused by the obstruction of the MW \citep{zone_avoidance}.
-The bias due to incompleteness would be between $20\%$ and $25\%$ if not properly corrected. \item Errors in the rate estimation due to uncertainty in the parameters reported in tab. \ref{tab:SNuB_RSS}: the SNuB coefficients present a moderate errors of approximately $5\%$, the corrective parameter RSS$_B$ around $60\% - 90\%$.
+This behavior can be modeled with a Poisson statistic. \item Initial conditions and parametrization: the population is generated starting from a set of fiducial distributions and parameters.
+Note however that the total abundance of objects is set independently by the SN Ia rate: for this reason, changes of the initial parameters do not propagate on the global number of super-Chandrasekhar sources, which represent the main target population for LGWA (see Sect.~\ref{sec:results}).
+The effect of slightly different parametrizations is only a subdominant rearrangement of the mass distribution.
+We estimate the error contribution from the initial conditions parametrization to the mass and S/N distributions to be $\lesssim3\%$ for the super-Chandrasekhar and $\lesssim7\%$ for the sub-Chandrasekhar subpopulations.
+Such effects are analyzed and discussed separately in App. \ref{appendix:initial_conditions}. \item Incompleteness of the HyperLeda catalog: as shown in fig.~\ref{fig:F3}, it is not possible to identify the galaxies that are behind the Galactic plane; this will cause a systematic underestimation of the sources that will be visible to LGWA even if obscured by the MW disk for electromagnetic observations.
+This systematic error does not exceed the $25\%$ of the total population, correspondent to the Zone of Avoidance caused by the obstruction of the MW \citep{Kraan-Korteweg:2000dzx}.
+The bias due to incompleteness would be between $20\%$ and $25\%$ if not properly corrected.
+Although we always apply a correction, a potential systematic error of $\approx5\%$ is also taken into account. \item Errors in the rate estimation due to uncertainty in the parameters reported in tab. \ref{tab:SNuB_RSS}: the SNuB coefficients present a moderate errors of approximately $5\%$, the corrective parameter RSS$_B$ around $60\% - 90\%$.
 This is due to the limited amount of SN Ia used to calibrate the parameters.
 The induced statistical error is $\approx16\%$, obtained by Monte Carlo method in a 30\,Mpc radius.
-We estimate the potential systematic error to be $\approx 5\%$ by comparing the two possible rate calculation procedures (rates obtained preferably from either color or morphological type, see fig.~\ref{fig:rates_cumulativo}) \item Errors in the HyperLeda data: generally negligible when compared with the previous sources of error; the major error source is the estimation of the distance and the color, which can be affected by the extinction.
+We estimate the potential systematic error to be $\approx 5\%$ by comparing the two possible rate calculation procedures (rates obtained preferably from either color or morphological type, see fig.~\ref{fig:F4}).
+Correspondingly, the Galactic population inherits from the adopted SN Ia rate an uncertainty of $\approx 20\%$. \item Errors in the HyperLeda data: generally negligible when compared with the previous sources of error; the major error source is the estimation of the distance and the color, which can be affected by the extinction.
 Since a correction for the extinctions is already given in the catalog, this is not considered as a significant systematic source of error.
-The morphological type is used marginally in order to recover a minor fraction of the rate, thus errors regarding the morphological type are not relevant. \end{itemize}
+The morphological type is used marginally in order to recover a minor fraction of the rate, thus errors regarding the morphological type are not relevant.